 The Chainless Single Crochet stitch, also known as FSC, is a great alternative to a starting chain.
+It is a great crochet foundation row for virtually any project you want to use it with.

 I love to use it for starting necklines, rounds, and rows for just about all of my projects!